Applied Innovation Leadership MA

 Study level: Postgraduate

-This course can equip you with the knowledge and skills required for a successful career in global organisations, governments, social enterprises, and NGOs.
+This course aims to equip you with the knowledge and skills required to lead innovation and change in global organisations, governments, social enterprises and NGOs.

 Year of entry